Icarus-afk/Cartographer/docs/troubleshooting.md

 ### `ModuleNotFoundError: No module named 'tree_sitter'`

-Tree-sitter is installed as a dependency, but the pip package name may differ:
+Tree-sitter is installed as a dependency, but the pip package name may differ on your system:

 ```bash
 pip install tree-sitter>=0.23,<1.0